 https://bucket-name.s3.amazonaws.com/filename.
 You will be denied access to the content of the file from your browser when you double click to open the URL.
 See the screenshot below:

-Now, let’s generate a bucket policy to allow access.
+Now, let’s generate an S3 bucket policy to public allow access.
 To do so, click to go back to the bucket.
 Click on the permission tab and scroll down to where you have

 "Bucket Policy" and click on the